kirbyt/site-www-thecave-com/_posts/2013-04-27-what-the-hell.md

 ---
 That's right.
 What the hell?

-I'm in Seattle stress out about a talk I have to do in a few hours, and all I can think is what the hell?
+I'm in Seattle stressing out about a talk I have to do in a few hours, and all I can think is what the hell?